christoph-hesse/social-power/README.md

 simulate(par)
 ```

-* Set the number of simulation runs to your liking and call this line in your Python console:
+* For multiple simulations, set the number of simulation runs to your liking and call this line in your Python console:
 ```python
 multi_sim2(par,100,'filename_of_csv',False,True)
 ```